Jonny-exe/binary-fractions/README.md

 - e.g. the fraction 1/2 will be represented as string '0b0.1'
 - Exponential representation is also possible:
 '-0b0.01111e3', '-0b11.1e1' or '-0b1110e-2' all represent float -3.75.
+- two's complement representation possible too:
+'11.11' for -1.25, or '-0b1.01'.

 Many operations and transformations are offered.
-You can sum, subtract, multiply, divide, compute power of, etc. of long floating-point binary fractions.
+You can sum, subtract, multiply, and divide long floating-point binary fractions.
+You can compute power of them, shift them left, shift them right, etc.

 Basic representation of binary fractions and binary floats:
 A binary fraction is a subset of binary floats.
 Basically, a binary fraction